wickwirew/PureSQL/README.md

     }
 }
 ```

+> [!IMPORTANT]
+> As of now it is not recommended for larger projects.
+There are quite a few limitations
+that won't scale well beyond a fairly simple schema and a handfull of queries.

 #### Current Limitations
 * Since macros operate purely on the syntax, all queries must be within the `@Database` itself so it has access to the schema.